-Construction manager RJM will coordinate with the downtown businesses and residents on temporary closures and relocations.
+UPDATE Aug.
+25: The 24-hour city parking lot at Lewis Street and Second Avenue remains closed through November.
+Construction manager RJM is coordinating with the downtown businesses and residents on temporary closures and relocations.
 Check out www.ShakopeeMN.gov/roadclosures for traffic impacts.

 The City Council approved design plans for the Downtown Improvements Project at its June 6 meeting.